Graphics (album)

-Graphics is a live solo album by multi-instrumentalist and composer Joe McPhee, recorded in 1977 and first released on the Swiss HatHut label.
+Graphics is a live solo album by multi-instrumentalist and composer Joe McPhee, recorded in 1977 in Paris and first released on the Swiss HatHut label.

 Reception

 Allmusic reviewer Brian Olewnick states "Graphics is a rare gem but a necessary one for the McPhee fan, and is well worth the trouble of seeking out both for its inherent beauty and as a key work in the career of one of the strongest players in the jazz avant-garde of the late 20th century".